ammar-abu-yaman/FSM2Java/README.md

 * The compiler can be found in src/main/compiler/target/compiler-jar-with-dependencies.jar

-The resulting Jar file contains all the neccessary dependencies to run the project compiler
+The resulting Jar file contains all the necessary dependencies to run the project compiler

 ### Running the application

-The application contains the web UI and a server that run the compiler on your behalf.
+The application contains the web UI and a server that runs the compiler on your behalf.
 To compile and run the application follow these steps

 * Clone the project into a folder on your local machine using ```git clone https://github.com/ammar-abu-yaman/FSM2Java.git```